luigibonati/mlcolvar/docs/contributing.rst

 * If you are implementing a new CV, the documentation have guides on how to implement one `from scratch <https://mlcolvar.readthedocs.io/en/latest/notebooks/tutorials/adv_newcv_scratch.html>`_ or by `subclassing an existing one <https://mlcolvar.readthedocs.io/en/latest/notebooks/tutorials/adv_newcv_subclass.html>`_.
-* Stick to the `coding style guidelines <Coding style guidelines>`_ when possible.
+* Stick to the `coding style guidelines <contributing.rst#Coding-style-guidelines>`_ when possible.
-* `Add tests <Writing tests>`_ for your new code!
+* `Add tests <contributing.rst#Writing-tests>`_ for your new code!
 If are contributing a bugfix, chances are our current test suite does not cover this case, adn a test should be written to avoid future regressions.
 If you are contributing a new feature, your tests should make sure it is working as expected.
-* If you are writing a new features or changing the behavior of the library, `add/modify the docstrings <Contributing documentation>`_ describing the behavior of your code.
+* If you are writing a new features or changing the behavior of the library, `add/modify the docstrings <contributing.rst#Contributing-documentation>`_ describing the behavior of your code.